taikoxyz/raiko/docs/README_Docker_and_RA.md

 docker pull us-docker.pkg.dev/evmchain/images/pccs:latest
 ```

 You can continue on with the following steps as usual after this.
+Do not do `docker compose build`.

 6. Check that the images have been built